elementary-Inc/blog/_posts/2021/2021-10-29-elementary-os-6-odin-updates-october-2021.md

 ## Special Thanks

-Major shoutouts this month to David Hewitt for his work on fixing cross-platform issues.
+Major shoutouts this month to David Hewitt for his work on fixing cross-platform issues and the entire GNOME community for their assistance in implementing the color scheme preference